 - You want to make some blanket changes to your products.
 If you already have a Rocketspark shop set up but want to make some bulk changes to your products, you could make that change in the CSV and then upload the edited CSV to your shop.
 Again, this saves you having to make the same change to each individual product.

 To get started Export your existing products to CSV and make edits to this file.

-If neither of those scenarios apply to you, then you’re probably better off adding products manually.
+If none of those scenarios apply to you, then you’re probably better off adding products manually.
 Learn how here.